Marillion: Less is More and Sounds That Can't Be Made (2009–2014)

-Fuck Everyone And Run (F E A R) and An Hour Before It's Dark (2015–present)
+Fuck Everyone and Run (F E A R), An Hour Before It's Dark and upcoming 21st studio album (2015–present)

-In September 2015, Marillion announced that they were working on a new album, provisionally titled M18 and later confirmed as Fuck Everyone And Run (F E A R).
+In September 2015, Marillion announced that they were working on a new album, provisionally titled M18 and later confirmed as Fuck Everyone and Run (F E A R).
 As with several of their previous releases, the recording of the album was to be funded by fan pre-orders, this time through direct-to-fan website PledgeMusic.
 The album was released on 23 September 2016 debuting at No. 4 in the official UK charts of 30 September 2016, their highest placing since Clutching at Straws nearly three decades earlier.
 In November 2016, they announced their first ever show at the Royal Albert Hall in London, in October 2017.
 The gig sold out in just 4 minutes and was filmed for DVD release.
 They also won "UK Band of the Year" at the 2017 Progressive Music Awards.

 In May 2017, Marillion took their Marillion Weekend to Santiago, Chile for the first time.
 In February 2018 Marillion returned to tour in the US and also played shows in Japan in September.
 In March 2018, the film of the Royal Albert Hall gig was premiered at cinemas around the UK, before the DVD launch, with the band attending the showing in London.
 On 6 April the concert was released as All One Tonight – Live at the Royal Albert Hall.

 In March 2018, Hogarth was involved with fellow musician Howard Jones in helping to unveil a memorial to David Bowie, which is situated close to Aylesbury's Market Square.
 The memorial was the inspiration of promoter David Stopps, who booked Bowie to appear at the Friars Aylesbury where he debuted his Ziggy Stardust persona.
 The bulk of the funds for the memorial were raised at a gig held at the Waterside Theatre in Aylesbury on the evening of the unveiling which Marillion headlined, alongside Jones, John Otway and the Dung Beatles, all of whom have close association to Aylesbury and in particular, the Friars.